VijinV/Payment-Integration-using-Paypal/README.md

-# Project Name: PayPal Payment Integration with Node.js, Express, and MongoDB
+# PayPal Payment Integration with Node.js, Express, and MongoDB

 ## Introduction
 This project demonstrates the implementation of PayPal payment integration into a Node.js web application using Express as the framework and MongoDB as the database.
 For a detailed step-by-step guide, please refer to the accompanying blog titled "Simplifying Payments: PayPal Integration with Node.js, Express, and MongoDB."